Call-for-Code/fires-api-nodejs/README.md

     - Once you have the credentials, paste them into a file called `vcap-local.json`.
 Alternately you could point to a local database here instead of a service on the IBM Cloud.
     - URL will be in this format: https://username:password@xxxxxxxxx-bluemix.cloudant.com

+5. Make edits

+  - One thing you will want to do when testing is to have the NASA data harvesting run immediately instead of on a timer.
+To do this, *un*comment the last line of the file so that it reads like this:

+    ```
+    callActiveFireData()
+    ```

-5. Deploy the application with your new code
+6. Deploy the application with your code
    ```
    $ ibmcloud cf push
    ```